Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Learning Outcomes

-- Acquired deep knowledge and understanding of a specific field of research
+- Acquire deep knowledge and understanding of a specific field of research